mhausenblas/troubleshooting-k8s-apps/README.md

 <a href="#observability" target="_self">Observability</a> | <a href="#vaccination" target="_self">Vaccination</a> | <a href="#references" target="_self">References</a>

-The slide deck is available [here](http://dev/null) and to demonstrate the different failures and how to fix them I'm using the following commands.
-Note that when you see a &#128196; icon it means a reference to the official Kubernetes [docs](https://kubernetes.io/docs/).
+The slide deck is available [here](https://speakerdeck.com/mhausenblas/) and to demonstrate the different failures and how to fix them I'm using the commands as shown below.

+_NOTE_: whenever you see a &#128196; icon, it means this is a reference to the official Kubernetes [docs](https://kubernetes.io/docs/).

 ## Preparation

 Before the talk, set up:

 ```
-# create the namespace we'll be operating on:
+# create the namespace we'll be operating in:
 kubectl create ns vnyc

 # in different tmux pane keep an eye on the resources: